fgasdia/LongwaveModePropagator.jl/docs/src/wavefieldintegration.md

 after the integration is complete.

-Here are what the real component of the ``E_{x,1}`` and ``H_{x,2}`` wavefields looks like with and without the "recorrection".
+Here are what the real component of the ``E_{x,1}`` and ``H_{x,2}`` wavefields looks like with and without the "recorrection":

 ```@example wavefields
 zs = 110e3:-50:0